-Okyanos Stem Cell Therapy is designed to help several types of cardiomyopathy and many of the symptoms of this condition.
-Because cardiomyopathy is a broad disease category, it is necessary to understand which ones respond to adult stem cell therapy.
+Adult stem cell therapy is designed to address several types of cardiomyopathy and many of its symptoms.
+Because cardiomyopathy is a broad disease category, it is necessary to understand which ones are more likely to respond to treatment with stem cells.

 Cardiomyopathy is, simply put, a disease of the heart.
 Such degeneration of heart muscle function is caused by a number of different potential factors, including: